Explanation of Miracle Healing

 Local clergy and lay ministers had laid hands on my wife, after her stroke, prior to her coming ‘miracle healing’ with no noticeable effect.
 The actual ‘miracle’ itself occurred at a well attended church ‘healing service’ as I have described in the article, “Is this Spirit stuff real?”.

 Prior to the service, she doubted anything would happen.
 But happen it did!
 It was of course the Spirit’s ‘call’ as to what did occur and when.
-And in regards to my wife, I am referring to a full recovery from a stroke.
+And in regards to my wife, I am referring to a full recovery from that stroke.
 She had suffered for many months from partial paralysis, damaged eye sight in one eye and some blood circulation issues.
 In the moment of that healing all the symptoms were just wiped away.
 And decades later, they have not returned.

 Just being there to witness the event was mind boggling as far as I was concerned.
 I can only try to imagine the sense of relief and amazement my wife experienced as a result.